Banner Image

 Business model of Zomato presents a tech-driven food service approach, offering an interesting contrast to KFC's traditional dine-in and QSR franchise structure.

-Key Takeaways for Students / Marketers & Conclusion
+Key Takeaways for Students/Marketers & Conclusion

+KFC’s business model is built on product uniqueness, franchising, and customer-centric strategies.
 With its continued focus on digital innovation and global expansion, KFC is well-positioned for future growth.
+Will KFC's model continue to define the fast-food industry’s future?

 Buyers Persona: